Theodor Kittelsen: Early life

 Kittelsen was born in the coastal town of Kragerø in Grenland, Norway.
 His father died when he was young, leaving a wife and eight children in difficult circumstances.
 Theodor was only 11 years old when he was apprenticed to a watchmaker.
 When at the age of 17 his talent was discovered by Diderich Maria Aall, he became a pupil at Wilhelm von Hannos drawing school in Christiania (now Oslo).
-Because of generous financial support by Aall he later studied in Munich.
+Because of generous financial support by Aall, he later studied in Munich.
 However, in 1879 Diderich Aall could no longer manage to support him, so Kittelsen had to earn his money as a draftsman for German newspapers and magazines.

 Career

 In 1882, Kittelsen was granted a state scholarship to study in Paris, though he would return to Munich at his own expense by the following year.
 In 1887, he returned to Norway for good, where he would find inspiration in the surrounding nature.
 He spent the next two years in Lofoten, where he lived with his sister and brother-in-law at Skomvær Lighthouse.
 Kittelsen also started to write texts to his drawings there.

-Kittelsen and his family settled in a home and artist studio which he called Lauvlia near Prestfoss during 1899, where he would spend his best artistic years.
+Kittelsen and his family settled in a home and artist studio, which he called Lauvlia, near Prestfoss during 1899, where he would spend his best artistic years.
 During this period, Kittelsen was hired to illustrate Norwegian Folktales (Norwegian: Norske Folkeeventyr) by the Norwegian folklore collector Peter Christen Asbjørnsen and Jørgen Moe.
 In 1908 he was made Knight of The Royal Norwegian Order of St. Olav.
 However, he was forced to sell and leave Lauvlia in 1910 due to failing health.
-Kittelsen was granted an artist’s stipend in 1911; he died in Jeløya in 1914.
-After his death, his widow Inga Kittelsen was granted an annual salary from the Storting.
+Kittelsen was granted an artist's stipend in 1911; he died in Jeløya in 1914.
+After his death, his widow, Inga Kittelsen, was granted an annual salary from the Storting.

 Style

 Kittelsen's style had elements of Neo-Romantic and naïve painting.
-As a national artist he is highly respected and well known in Norway, but doesn't receive much international attention, which is the reason that his name is often not included in registers of internationally recognized painters and artists.
+As a national artist, he is highly respected and well-known in Norway but does not receive much international attention, which is the reason that his name is often not included in registers of internationally recognized painters and artists.